 If you have any questions or queries regarding Student Enrichment, you can contact them at firstname.lastname@example.org

-For careers enquiries you can contact our team at
+For Careers enquiries you can contact our team via:

 Counselling is a confidential service where you will be listened to with genuine, non-judgemental warmth.
 The team are on site daily to give you a chance to talk through things which are concerning you.
 It may be something that has been nagging at you for some time or may have arisen recently.
 Either way you can explore them, and your feelings around them, in order to help you find the resources in yourself to manage them.
 Your counsellor will support you to work at your own pace, and to discuss the things which are important to you.